 Did I mention the dessert section, a whole 2 metre long table just for dessert!
 There was chocolate mousse, jelly, fruit cakes, rice pudding and all the tropical fruit we’ve come to expect when in Asia.
 The kids love watermelon, pineapple, dragon fruit, mango and oranges.

 I have to admit, I was a bit worried that the kids wouldn’t like the show and that’s the last thing you want when you are being hosted.
-As it turned out, I couldn’t have been more wrong.
+As it turned out, I couldn’t have been more wrong, it was one of the most interesting places in Langkawi that we visited.
 They loved the show and even sat up front and centre and took it all in, whole show and storyline.
 The performers were fantastic and encouraged the kids to get up and dance with them but they were a bit shy unfortunately.

 The cultural show took us through history of how the Indian and Chinese influence came to Malaysia.
 The performers showed this through dance and music.
 The kids enjoyed the traditional costumes and the lovely music played on traditional instruments.
 They showed how the Malays were traditionally farmers and fisherman but over time with different cultural influences from the Indian and Chinese the cities and tall building soon followed.